 Wythenshawe is supposed to be the biggest council estate in Europe, at least I remember reading that somewhere.
 When my Dad left school at 14 during the Second World War the estate was small and was surrounded by farms and market gardens.
 Gradually as the estate became larger the farms were swallowed up and built on.
 Dad worked on a farm in those early days and on one walk he decided to show me the first farm he’d worked at.
 I doubted there would be much to see but he took me through some unfamiliar streets and we came to a green with a few trees and there, just at the head of the green was an old house.
 The house was surrounded by the council estate which had been built around it.
 This used to be the farmhouse where he once worked.
 The green had once been part of the orchard.
 As we looked closer I could see that the trees were pear trees and I tried to imagine this place in a rural setting, instead of the urban one it had become.

 Getting back to Lanzarote, it’s about a half hour walk to the beginning of the marina.
 The footpath comes in from high up on the rocks and you get a great view of the marina before you drop down and walk past the yachts and boats, their masts jogging slightly in the breeze.
 The picture above is one of me surveying the harbour.

-After that it’s down to the marina proper and it’s nice to walk past the elegant restaurants and watch the boats bobbing about on the sea.
+After that it’s down to the marina proper and it’s nice to walk past the elegant restaurants and the boats bobbing about on the water.
 Finally we arrive at our destination, the Cafe Berrugo and our waiter, Oscar, mimes the pouring of beer to us as we get seated.
 We mime back the thumbs up sign and the drinks quickly arrive along with our nibbles; nuts, olives and popcorn.

 I reckon my Dad would have liked it here.